Symplectic submanifolds in dimension $6$ from hyperelliptic Lefschetz fibrations

-Note that classically, a non-trivial genus-$1$ Lefschetz fibration can be embedded in the trivial $\CP^2$-bundle over $S^2 \cong \CP^1$, for example, by $\{((a:b), (x:y:z)) \in \CP^1 \times \CP^2 \mid a^np_1(x,y,z)=b^np_2(x,y,z)\}$ for some $n \in \Z_{>0}$ and generic cubic polynomials $p_1(x,y,z)$ and $p_2(x,y,z)$.
+for some $n \in \Z_{>0}$ and generic cubic polynomials $p_1(x,y,z)$ and $p_2(x,y,z)$.
 Our construction is different from this algebraic construction: in fact, for the elliptic case, we will use a family of quartic polynomials.
-We also would like to refer to a result of Ghanwat and Pancholi \cite{GhPa}, who showed that every closed orientable $4$-manifold can be smoothly embedded into $\CP^3$ by, similarly to us, employing fibration-like structures in the smooth category (see also \cite{GanNaSa} and \cite{PanPre} for related results).
+We also would like to refer to a result by Ghanwat and Pancholi \cite{GhPa}, who showed that every closed orientable $4$-manifold can be smoothly embedded into $\CP^3$ by, similarly to us, employing fibration-like structures in the smooth category (see also \cite{GanNaSa} and \cite{PanPre} for related results).

-Here is an outline of this paper.
-In Section \ref{section: preliminaries}, we review basic material related to this paper such as mapping class groups, braid groups and Lefschetz fibrations.
+The outline of this paper is as follows: in Section \ref{section: preliminaries}, we review basic material related to this paper such as mapping class groups, braid groups and Lefschetz fibrations.
 We also give a brief explanation of K\"ahler forms on complex blow-ups.
 In Section \ref{section: submanifold}, we construct a $4$-dimensional submanifold $Y$ in a closed $6$-manifold $X$ for a given hyperelliptic Lefschetz fibration.
 We also discuss symplectic forms on $X$ for which $Y$ is symplectic and examine the homology class $[Y] \in H_4(X;\Z)$.
 Section \ref{section: main thm} contains the proof of Theorem \ref{thm: main}.
 We first introduce an operation for symplectic submanifolds constructed in Section \ref{section: submanifold} to change its topology and then give an infinite family of hyperelliptic Lefschetz fibrations.
 We finally prove the main theorem and its corollary at the end of this section using results shown in this paper.
 The last section is an appendix on the diffeomorphism types of symplectic submanifolds in $\CP^3$ with the Fubini--Study form $\omega_{\mathrm{FS}}$ of degree $\leq 3$.